jostylr/literate-programming/lp6.md

 This is the function that takes in a literate program, splits it into lines, and parses them, returning a structure for compilation.

-The Document consists mostly of blocks constructed by the Block constructor.
+The Document consists mostly of blocks constructed by the Hblock constructor.
 The doc.processors is where the magic happens.

 This is largely synchronous.
 The directives can create hooks that prevent the compiling stage from beginning.
 The main cause of this is the LOAD directive.
 Those files will be loaded asynchronously and will register themselves as loading and prevent compilation until they are loaded.
 See the LOAD directive.
 The REQUIRE command is synchronous and will block until it is loaded.